TechWatching/techwatching.dev/input/posts/gitpod.md

 I created the workspace for my project as-is but lots of things can be configured by having a [`gitpod.yml`](https://www.gitpod.io/docs/41_config_gitpod_file/) file in the repository of your project

-With Gitpod you just need a browser and an internet connection to be able to work on any of your GitHub project from anywhere.
+With Gitpod you just need a browser and an internet connection to be able to work on any of your GitHub projects from anywhere.
 When you work on multiple open source projects the nice thing is that it allows you to easily switch from one to another.
 I wonder if the Browser-Based Web Companion [**Visual Studio Online**](https://devblogs.microsoft.com/visualstudio/intelligent-productivity-and-collaboration-from-anywhere/) announced by Microsoft at Build 2019 will offer the same capabilities and how it will differ from Gitpod.

-This was just a quick introduction to Gitpod but there is far more things you can do with it:
+This was just a quick introduction to Gitpod but there are far more things you can do with it:
-- running scripts on start-up of your environment  (an `npm install` for instance)
+- running scripts on the start-up of your environment  (an `npm install` for instance)
-- continuously auto building your repository
+- continuously auto-building your repository
 - install a database
 - use it for private projects (not free, there are multiple pricings available)
 - share an environment with other users